- Service: Mechanical

-The NAPRA Guidance model specifies the updated requirements for compounding of non-sterile preparations.
-Such preparations are to be conducted in NSHD (Non sterile Hazardous) rooms which are called Level C rooms.
-Level C rooms need a minimum 12 ACH of continuous ventilation and a minimum negative pressure of 2.5 Pa relative to surrounding rooms.
+The NAPRA Guidance model specifies the updated requirements for the compounding of non-sterile preparations.
+Such preparations are to be conducted in NSHD (Non-sterile Hazardous) rooms which are called Level C rooms.
+Level C rooms need a minimum of 12 ACH of continuous ventilation and a minimum negative pressure of 2.5 Pa relative to surrounding rooms.
 Level C rooms should not be contiguous with the general pharmacy area but should be separated from the general pharmacy area by a buffer zone called a Level B room.
-Level B rooms need to be well ventilated with ideally 6 ACH and neutral pressurization.
+Level B rooms need to be well-ventilated with ideally 6 ACH and neutral pressurization.

 All compounding in Level C rooms are to be conducted in a containment device/ fume hood (CPEC – Containment Primary Engineering Control).
 The fume hoods can draw air from the room and recirculate it back into the room after double HEPA filtration.

 The Level C (C-SEC) room serves as a secondary containment unit for the compounding activities.

 The air from level C rooms cannot be recirculated in the general pharmacy and should be duly exhausted after a single level of HEPA filtration.